mein-lee/jekflix-template/_posts/2022-03-03-personalization.md

 At the end of my internship, I gave a 10-minute presentation to a group of C-Suite executives, including the CEO himself, who turned, looked around the room mid-presentation, and said: “we gotta stop giving the wrong discounts!”

-Today, the Data Science team is expanding on the personalization strategy to provide a better shopping experience for their customers.
+Today, the Data Science team is expanding on the personalization strategy to provide a better shopping experiences for their customers.

 <h2 id="Closing Thoughts">Closing Thoughts</h2>